syhily/yufan.me/README.md

 ## TODO Checklist

-- [x] Add image lazy load support with blur background.
+- [ ] Add image lazy load support for articles.
 - [ ] Add Open Graph for all my pages.
 - [ ] Add like icon with deduplication.
 - [ ] Artalk integration with custom stylesheet.